Two-loop helicity amplitudes for $gg \to ZZ$ with full top-quark mass effects: Numerical checks

 \section{Numerical checks}

-In this appendix, we present details for the numerical pole checks for our basis of finite integrals. {For the UV renormalised two-loop form factors prior to IR subtraction, we observe analytical pole cancellation through to order $1/\epsilon^4$ and very precise numerical cancellations at order $1/\epsilon^3$.
-For the $1/\epsilon^2$ and $1/\epsilon$ poles, the following table shows our results compared against Catani's prediction \cite{Catani:1998bh} for the Euclidean point $s/m_t^2=-191$, $t/m_t^2=-337$, $m_Z^2/m_t^2=-853$, $m_t=1$.}
+In this appendix, we present details for the numerical pole checks for our basis of finite integrals in Kreimer's anti-commuting $\gamma_5$ scheme. {For the UV renormalised two-loop form factors prior to IR subtraction, we observe analytical pole cancellation through to order $1/\epsilon^4$ and very precise numerical cancellations at order $1/\epsilon^3$.
+For the $1/\epsilon^2$ and $1/\epsilon$ poles, the following table shows our results compared against predicted IR poles (\ref{eq:isoft}, \ref{eq:icollinear}) as well as the $\epsilon^0$ term (before IR subtraction) for the Euclidean point $s/m_t^2=-191$, $t/m_t^2=-337$, $m_Z^2/m_t^2=-853$, $m_t=1$.
+The digits in parentheses for the $\epsilon^0$ term denote the uncertainty in the last digit.}

-In the following table, we compare the $1/\epsilon^2$ and $1/\epsilon$ poles of the 2-loop form factors against Catani's prediction for a point in the physical region with $s/m_t^2=142/17$, $t/m_t^2=-125/22$, $m_Z^2/m_t^2=5/18$, $m_t=1$.
+In the following table, we compare the $1/\epsilon^2$ and $1/\epsilon$ poles of the 2-loop form factors against predicted IR poles (\ref{eq:isoft}, \ref{eq:icollinear}) as well as provide the $\epsilon^0$ term (before IR subtraction) for a point in the physical region with $s/m_t^2=142/17$, $t/m_t^2=-125/22$, $m_Z^2/m_t^2=5/18$, $m_t=1$.
 We only note here that we observe an improved agreement for the physical combinations of these form factors.
+The digits in parentheses for the $\epsilon^0$ term denote the uncertainty in the last digit.